leo0514/vpc-on-classic-network/vpc-security.md

 * Security groups control traffic on a per-instance (VSI) basis.
 * Access control lists control traffic on a per-subnet basis.

+Newer generation available.
+For more information, see [Security in your VPC](/docs/vpc?topic=vpc-security-in-your-vpc) for generation 2 compute resources.
+{:important}

 ## Security overview
 {: #security-overview}